Alex Bregman: 2017: World Series and World Baseball Classic champion

 Bregman was a major force for the Astros throughout the 2017 postseason.
 His home run off Chris Sale, his second off Sale in the series, in the eighth inning of Game 4 of the ALDS tied the game 3-3 and jump-started the Astros' rally that led them to a 5–4 win over the Red Sox and propelled them to their first appearance in a Championship Series since 2005.
 Bregman also showcased his defensive skills throughout the postseason, but especially during the ALCS against the Yankees.
 In Game 7, with the Astros up 1–0 with Yankees on first and third in the top of the fifth, Bregman threw out Greg Bird at home on a chopper to third off the bat of Todd Frazier to help preserve the lead.
 It helped lead the Astros to a 4–0 victory in the pennant-clinching game.

-Bregman would once again throw out a runner at home from third base in Game 4 of the World Series against the Los Angeles Dodgers, when he gunned down Austin Barnes at the plate in the top of the sixth inning to preserve a scoreless tie.
+Bregman would once again throw out a runner at home from third base in Game 4 of the World Series against the Los Angeles Dodgers when he gunned down Austin Barnes at the plate in the top of the sixth inning to preserve a scoreless tie.
 Bregman also homered off Kenley Jansen in the bottom of the ninth, but the Astros ultimately fell 6–2.
 His biggest contribution came during Game 5 when, after a back-and-forth game in which the Astros came back from two separate three-run deficits, Bregman hit a walk-off single in the bottom of the 10th inning off Jansen to give the Astros a 13–12 victory and a 3–2 series lead.
 It was Bregman's first career walk-off hit.
 He became the second player to drive in a run in each of his first five World Series games, joining Amos Otis.
-The series lasted seven games, and the Astros won the World Series for the first time ever.
+The series lasted seven games, and the Astros won the World Series for the first time.